jakubcabal/pipemania-fpga-game/README.md

-# Pipe Mania for FPGA
+# PIPE MANIA - GAME FOR FPGA

-Pipe Mania for FPGA is a simple game programmed in VHDL, which was created as a study project at VUT Brno in 2014.
+Pipe Mania is a simple game programmed in VHDL for FPGA, which was created as a study project at VUT Brno in 2014.
 Now the game was released under the MIT license and will gradually be optimized for cheap FPGA board [EP4CE6 Starter Board](http://www.ebay.com/itm/111975895262) with Altera FPGA Cyclone IV EP4CE6E22C8 for $45.

 ![Start Screen](docs/start_screen.JPG?raw=true)